i-am-grub/MultiGP_Toolkit/README.md

 This is a plugin developed for the RotorHazard timing system.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.

+This plugin now comes packaged with a mini version of [FPVScores](https://github.com/FPVScores/FPVScores) plugin allowing you to push your event results without the need to install the full version.
+If more features from the [FPVScores](https://github.com/FPVScores/FPVScores) plugin are needed, you can install the full version alongside the MultiGP Toolkit without issues.

 ## Requirements

 - RotorHazard v4.0+ is required to run the plugin